 The main thing to remember is that the more reliant you think you are going to be on social security, then the more benefit you will get from waiting.
 Many people enroll too early because they have very little savings.
 The problem with this is that it means you will end up being very reliant on social security, and applying too early means your benefit will be lower in your later years.

 Ask yourself these questions when you are trying to decide when to apply for your social security benefits.

 If you’re in need of legal counsel for an issue involving social security, contact the experienced professionals at Gustad Law Group.
-Reach out online or call us at 206-533-2222.
+Reach out to us online or call 206-533-2222.